ng-Classic/ng-classic/aio/README.md

 There are two types of content in the documentation:

-* **API docs**: descriptions of all that make up the Angular Classicplatform, such as the modules, classes, interfaces or decorators.
+* **API docs**: descriptions of all that make up the Angular Classic platform, such as the modules, classes, interfaces or decorators.
 API docs are generated directly from the source code.
 The source code is contained in TypeScript files, located in the `angular/packages` folder.
 Each API item may have a preceding comment, which contains JSDoc style tags and content.